Mayerling (ballet): Act II

 Rudolf and Stephanie enter the tavern in disguise.
 They are accompanied by Rudolf's driver Bratfisch, who attempts to lighten Stephanie's spirits.
 Prostitutes compete for the men's attention and Stephanie flees the tavern in disgust.
-Rudolf turns his attention to his Hungarian friends and his regular mistress, the courtesan Mizzi Kaspar.
+Rudolf turns his attention to his Hungarian friends and his regular mistress, the courtesan Mitzi Kaspar.
 The police burst in and Rudolf, Mitzi and the Hungarian officers hide.
 The police arrest several people before leaving.
 In a despairing mood, Rudolf proposes a suicide pact to Mitzi.
 The Prime Minister Count Taaffe enters the tavern, looking for Rudolf.
 Rudolf hides again but Mitzi tells the Count where he is hidden.
 The Count and Mitzi leave together.